 Our challenges:

 1) Reaching out to parents and spreading awareness.
-Parents want a change in the early childhood education but lack awareness.
 Orientation is much needed.
 Some parents attend a workshop or seminar on Waldorf education somewhere and then search for kindergartens.

 2) Waldorf kindergartens have increased in number in many urban cities.